 Can You Dig It?
 (Ages 8 to 11) from 1 to 2:30pm at Billings Estate National Historic Site.
 Get your hands dirty as you learn to dig for artefacts, identify mystery objects, and try techniques used by scientists every day.

 Makermobile on Thursday August 15th from 2pm to 3pm at the Ottawa Public Library Greenboro Branch.
-Discover, play, build and create with our maker cart.
-For ages 8-12.

 The Festival de la Curd will be on from August 14th to 18th in St Albert with live shows and family activities.